Kitbashery/Modular-AI/README.md

 ## Features:
 * Implements competeing utility theory behaviours for dynamic AI behaviours.
-* Zero expensive calls to reflection or string comparisons.
+* Zero calls to reflection or string comparisons.
 * Behaviours can be fully configured during runtime.
 * Not tied to a specific pathfinding solution.